Now Hiring: Builder

 • Move and maneuver heavy loads efficiently, asking for assistance as needed for safe operation at SRS shop and on-site

-• When traveling, Builder may work 12 hour days consistently for up to 12 straight days.
+• When traveling, builders may work 12 hour days consistently for up to 12 straight days.

 • Work overtime when needed, including occasional weekends when traveling.